morpho-org/morpho-optimizers/README.md

 - PRs must be labelled with the relevant labels.
 - Issues must be linked to PRs so that once the PR is merged related issues are closed at the same time.
 - Reviewers must be added to the PR.
-- For commits, we use the [conventional commits pattern](https://www.conventionalcommits.org/en/v1.0.0/).
+- For commits, install the gitmoji VS Code extension and use the appropriate emoji for each commit.
+It should match this pattern: `<emoji> (<branch-name>) <commit-message>`.
+For a real world example: `✨ (feat/new-feature) Add new feature`.

 ### Before merging a PR